mysql-jp-kootsuka/MySQLUpgradeLab/07-RunAndTest/README.md

 ```

 ## Running mysqlslap
   * mysqlslap is to allow concurrent loading to db.
-Executing the following command applies 50 concurrent SELECT operation to the InnoDB Cluster on R/W node thru MySQL Router.
+Executing the following command applies 50 concurrent SELECT operations to the InnoDB Cluster on R/W node thru MySQL Router.
 ```
 mysqlslap -udemo -pdemo -h127.0.0.1 -P6446 --delimiter=";"  --create="CREATE TABLE a (b int not null primary key);INSERT INTO a VALUES (23)" --query="SELECT * FROM a" --concurrency=50 --iterations=200 &